Reviewed by: HU Medical Review Board | Last reviewed: July 2022 | Last updated: July 2022

 How does durvalumab work?

 Durvalumab blocks a programmed death-ligand, PD-L1.
 PD-L1 is a protein that plays a key role in regulating the immune system and immune response.
 PD-L1 binds to a receptor called PD-1 on specific immune system cells, including T cells and B cells.
-These cells normally attack foreign invaders, such as cancers.
+These cells normally attack foreign invaders or mutated cells, such as cancers.
 When PD-L1 and PD-1 join together, the immune system response is inhibited, or turned down, significantly.
 When the immune system is turned down, the chance of immune cells like T cells finding and eliminating cancer cells is decreased.
 Cancer cells can take advantage of this and can increase PD-1 and PD-L1 binding to avoid the protective cells of the immune system.
 Durvalumab blocks the joining of PD-1 and PD-L1 to keep the immune response from being suppressed.

 What are the possible side effects of durvalumab?

 Multiple clinical trials evaluated the safety and effectiveness of durvalumab.
 The most common side effects of durvalumab for individuals receiving it for treatment of certain forms of lung cancer include fatigue, cough, lung inflammation, rash, problems breathing, upper respiratory infections, hair loss, and nausea.
 This is not an exhaustive list of all potential side effects of durvalumab.
 Talk to your healthcare provider or pharmacist for further information.

 Factors to note about durvalumab